 Deleting a record P is performed by first locating the node N of the PR quadtree that contains P. Node N is then changed to be empty.
 The next step is to look at N's three siblings.
 N and its siblings must be merged together to form a single node N' if only one point is contained among them.
 This merging process continues until some level is reached at which at least two points are contained in the subtrees represented by node N' and its siblings.
-For example, if point C is to be deleted from the PR quadtree representing Figure 13.17(b), the resulting node must be merged with its siblings, and that larger node again merged with its siblings to restore the PR quadtree to the decomposition of Figure 13.17(a).
+For example, if point C is to be deleted from the PR quadtree representing Figure 13.17(b), the resulting node must be merged with its siblings to restore the PR quadtree to the decomposition of Figure 13.17(a).